-Muhamara is a roasted red pepper spread with elevated savory, sweet, smoky, and spicy flavors.
-Making the Syrian dip recipe takes just 15 minutes!
+Muhamara is a fabulous red pepper spread with savory, sweet, smoky and spicy flavors.
+Make this recipe for muhammara dip in only 15 minutes!

 Sweet bell peppers are the base of some incredibly delicious dishes.
 Red or green stuffed peppers are fantastic, but my favorite way to enjoy bell peppers is roast them for a sensational spread or dip.